 Is there a bad time to visit the Big Island of Hawaii?

 Where to stay on the Big Island

 Although the Big Island is big, it’s not as big as you might think.
-It’s quite easy to drive around the island, and I’ve never had an issue accessing any part of the island while staying in just one area.
+It’s pretty easy to drive around the island, and I’ve never had an issue accessing any part of the island while staying in just one area.

 If you’re only visiting the Big Island for four days, it’s best to stay in the same place.
 You can check out the best resorts on the Big Island for some of my favorite places to stay.

 Remember that this 4-day Big Island itinerary can be moved around to work for you.
 If you would like a custom itinerary, I create one for all of my clients!
 Make sure to reach out if you need any help planning your Hawaii vacation.

 When my clients tell me they want to go to the Big Island, they almost always mention Kilauea, the active volcano.